Old Town Vienna Walking Tour:

 14. Vindobona & In Court Square (Am Hof):

-About Vindobona & Am Hof: Lightly settled by the Celts in 500BC, the groundwork for modern-day Vienna was laid out from 15-97AD as a fortified Roman camp named Vindobona (meaning White Village).
+About Vindobona & Am Hof: Lightly settled by the Celts in 500 BC, the groundwork for modern-day Vienna was laid out from 15-97AD as a fortified Roman camp named Vindobona (meaning White Village).
 Outlined on our free Vienna walking tour map, the walled Vindobona fort marked the edge of the Roman Empire at the time and was used to help fight off Germanic forces North of the Danube River.

-The former camp was re-fortified in the 800s including a small Berghof Restsiedlung Castle to help defend against Magyar (Hungarian) armies.
-The castle was built over the Roman thermal baths between the Hoyer Market and Saint Ruperts Church.
-Shortly after the refortification, Vindobona took the name Vienna (Wein) in 881 after the Vienna River (Weinfluss) which is Celtic for Wood Creek.
+The former camp was re-fortified in the 800s, including a small Berghof Restsiedlung Castle, to help defend against Magyar (Hungarian) armies.
+The castle was built over the Roman thermal baths between the Hoyer Market and Saint Rupert’s Church.
+Shortly after the refortification, Vindobona took the name Vienna (Wein) in 881 after the Vienna River (Weinfluss), which is Celtic for Wood Creek.

-In 1156, Heinrich II of Babenberg was forced by the Holy Roman Emperor to give up his title Duke of Bavaria to Henry the Lion and was named the 1st Duke of Austria by the in return.
-With a fresh canvass at his disposal, Heinrich II moved to Vienna and built Castle Babenbergerpfalz inside the old Roman wall.
+In 1156, Heinrich II of Babenberg was forced by the Holy Roman Emperor to give up his title Duke of Bavaria to Henry the Lion and was named the 1st Duke of Austria in return.
+With a fresh canvas at his disposal, Heinrich II moved to Vienna and built Castle Babenbergerpfalz inside the old Roman wall.
 The new castle sat right on the foundations of Vindobona’s former barracks and armory in the former fort’s Southwest corner (where today’s Am Hof Church and Park Hyatt Hotel are).
 The large square next to the castle became the city’s 1st established Royal Court (Am Hof).
-So if you stay in the Park Hyatt (website) today, you are not only staying at one of the best hotels in town, but also over the former castle.
+So if you stay in the Park Hyatt (website) today, you are not only staying at one of the best hotels in town but also over the former castle.

-In 1273, Rudolf I of Hapsburg (King of Germany) was elected the new Duke of Austria, but Ottokar wouldn’t give up his title which led to his death on the battlefield.
-Rudolf’s success led to 645 years of Hapsburg rule over Austria including over 300 years as Holy Roman Emperors (1483–1806).
+In 1273, Rudolf I of Hapsburg (King of Germany) was elected the new Duke of Austria, but Ottokar wouldn’t give up his title, which led to his death on the battlefield.
+Rudolf’s success led to 645 years of Hapsburg rule over Austria, including over 300 years as Holy Roman Emperors (1483–1806).
 While the royal court was officially moved to Hofburg Castle, Am Hof Square at Castle Babenbergerpfalz continued to be used for jousting tournaments and a market.

 While most of the old Castle Babenbergerpfalz was removed, part was rebuilt as the Gothic-style Am Hof Church in 1386.
 The church was given its current white Baroque facade in 1662, and the Mariensaeule (Marian Column) was added to the center of the square.
 The column, finished in 1667, was commissioned by the Holy Roman Emperor Ferdinand III to thank the Virgin Mary for repelling the Swedish forces during the 30 Years’ War.
 In 1806, having defeated the Austrian army, Napoleon announced the end of the Holy Roman Empire from the balcony of the Am Hof Church.
 This move split the former territories up and established the Austrian Empire.